 - 1 teaspoon fresh grated ginger

-Mix all ingredients together in a medium sized, deep saucepan.
-Heat to a full boi over medium-low heat, then maintain a steady boil, stirring often to prevent burning.
-Mixture will foam up the sides of pan, so take pan off heat briefly to allow foam to subside, then place pan back on heat to continue cooking.
-May have to turn heat down to low to prevent the honey from burning.
+**Watch the pan closely, as the mixture will foam up the sides of pan.
+Take the pan off the heat briefly to allow foam to subside, then place pan back on heat to continue cooking.
+May have to turn heat down to low to prevent honey from burning.

-Use candy thermometer and once mixture heats to 300F/149C degrees, remove from heat (DO NOT STIR) and allow to cool for a couple for minutes until it thickens slightly.
-Pour mixture into small candy molds or drop by teaspoons onto parchment paper or a silicon mat (which is what I used).
+- Pour mixture into small candy molds or drop by teaspoons onto parchment paper or a silicon mat.
 Allow to cool until drops are hard and firm.

-Once drops are fully cooled, dust with powdered sugar, cornstarch, or arrowroot powder to prevent drops from sticking together.
-Store in a covered container at room temperature or in the refrigerator.
+Once drops are fully cooled, dust with powdered sugar, cornstarch, arrowroot powder, ground cinnamon, etc, to prevent drops from sticking together.
+Store in a tightly covered container in a cool, dry place.

 - To test if mixture has reached correct temperature, drop a little of the mixture in a small bowl of cold water and it should immediately harden and become solid.